laoguowangCP/godot-statechart-sharp/addons/statechart_sharp/nodeless/README.md

 - Build statechart with code.
 - No builtin event steps (process, input, etc.).
 - `StatechartSnapshot` is not `Resource`.
+- I didn't `TransitionPromoter` .
+- Sadly you may not using it with gdscript.
 - Faster (maybe)

 ## Build statechart

-You need code like this:
+You may need code like this to build a statechart:

 ```csharp
 // create statechart